YonSci/eca-census-handbook/docs/experiences-lessons-2020/Chapter-12/Introduction.md

 - To promote public understanding of the significance of census data as a veritable tool for socio-economic planning.

-- To neutralize possible misconceptions, suspicion and tensions that could be generated while planning and conducting the census.
+- To neutralise possible misconceptions, suspicion and tensions that could be generated while planning and conducting the census.

 - To solicit the understanding and cooperation of the public in all census activities.

 - To solicit the support of all stakeholders, influential/pressure groups (e.g., women, youth groups, persons with disability groups) and civil society groups in the conduct of census enumeration.

-- To promote wider utilization of census products.
+- To promote wider utilisation of census products.

-The United Nations and other international organizations advocate for the census as a public good that contributes to improving people’s wellbeing and advocate for evidence-based policy making.
-Civil society organizations advocate for the data needs and awareness for specific population groups to ensure inclusiveness in the census.
+The United Nations and other international organisations advocate for the census as a public good that contributes to improving people’s wellbeing and advocate for evidence-based policy making.
+Civil society organisations (CSOs) advocate for the data needs and awareness for specific population groups to ensure inclusiveness in the census.

-Resource mobilization for a digital census may need to go beyond financial and personnel resources that are not available within the NSO, such as technology, data infrastructure, and cybersecurity.
+Resource mobilisation for a digital census may need to go beyond financial and personnel resources that are not available within the NSO, such as technology, data infrastructure, and cybersecurity.

-This chapter focuses on census advocacy, publicity and resource mobilization in the digital era.
+This chapter focuses on census advocacy, publicity and resource mobilisation in the digital era.

-### Comparison of advocacy, publicity and resource mobilization in the non-digital versus digital census era
+### Comparison of advocacy, publicity and resource mobilisation in the non-digital versus digital census era

 In the non-digital era, advocacy was about getting the "go-ahead" from the powerful.
 Success meant the Minister of Finance signed off on the budget.
 In the digital era, advocacy is about building a broad social contract.
 Success means citizens understand why the census is important and demand its successful completion.
 Digital tools allow advocacy to become a tool for accountability.